 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with limited stage small cell lung cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with limited stage small cell lung cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Chemotherapy for patients with extensive-stage disease (ED) SCLC is commonly given as a two-drug combination of platinum and etoposide in doses associated with at least moderate toxic effects (as in limited-stage [LD] SCLC).
 Cisplatin is associated with significant toxic effects and requires fluid hydration, which can be problematic in patients with cardiovascular disease.
 Carboplatin is active in SCLC, is dosed according to renal function, and is associated with less nonhematological toxic effects.